 How is a mobile app scoped in Iraq?

-A cross-platform React Native MVP is scoped after discovery with iOS + Android, basic backend, and store submission.
-Complex apps with dashboards, real-time features, payments, and integrations run after discovery.
+A cross-platform React Native MVP covers iOS + Android, a basic backend, and store submission.
+Complex apps with dashboards, real-time features, payments, and integrations need a larger build.
 Native iOS-only or Android-only apps are slightly cheaper but lose the cross-platform reach.

 Should an Iraqi business build native or cross-platform?